PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

   ```~astropy.units.Quantity``` so either option will link to the same
   documentation.

-* For readability, limit documentation line lengths to ≲ 72 characters
+* For readability, limit documentation line lengths to ≲ 72 characters.
-  (excluding leading spaces in docstrings).
-Longer line lengths may be
-  used when necessary (e.g., for hyperlinks).
+  Longer line lengths may be used when necessary (e.g., for hyperlinks).

   .. note::